nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`, :class:`str` or :class:`tuple` [:class:`str`]
                         * **Default value** - ``False``

-        Allows previous results in the database to be overwritten.
+        Allow previous results in the database to be overwritten.

         Only apllicable if :attr:`optional.database.write` = ``True``.
         If one wants more control then the boolean can be substituted for a list of strings (*i.e.* ``"core"``, ``"ligand"`` and/or ``"qd"``), meaning